aschelfo-5257/JavaScript-Lecture/JavaScript Course /Module 3: Conditionals /Session 3.7 /StrategyPattern.md

 ### Example #3 - Guard Clauses:

-This strategy prioritizes checking for invalid states or exceptional conditions at the very top of a function.
+This strategy prioritizes checking for specific states or matching conditions at the very top of a function.
 If a condition is met, the function exits immediately, eliminating the need to wrap the rest of the function in an expansive, nested else block.

     function calculateDiscount(userType, price) {
       if (userType === 'VIP') return price * 0.8;